 - Flat surface that’s easy to clean.

 - Auto-sizing pan detection that senses your pan’s size and only sends heat to it.

-- The burners make a screeching sound when in use and are at their loudest when set on high.
+- Burners make a screeching sound when in use and especially when set on high.

 Are you interested in an induction cooktop that has a contemporary look coupled with the most efficient features?
 If so, you’re in luck.

 Another contender for the best 36 inch induction cooktop is the Empava 36-Inch Electric Induction Cooktop.
 This sleek induction model is best suited for cooking enthusiasts who want an induction cooktop with a bold and sleek design as well as a compact size for your kitchen countertop.